 What sort of additional charges can you expect?

 Additional charges will come from leasing or buying a modem (or other equipment like routers, gateways, Wi-Fi extenders, etc.), company-originated service fees, and taxes.
 Be wary of data overages, too.

-Which internet provider has the best customer service?
+Which internet provider has the best customer satisfaction?